eth-easl/dandelion_sosp_ae/README.md

 Make sure your ssh agent is running and has access to this ssh key.

 We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.
-If you are not on Ubuntu 22.04, you can use a [container](container.md).
+If you are not on Ubuntu 22.04, you can use a [container](container.md): if you do so, follow the instructions there, then continue from "Running experiments".

 Start it:
 ```